andrew/ultimate-awesome/README.md

 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [awesome-digitalocean](https://github.com/jonleibowitz/awesome-digitalocean) - A curated list of amazingly awesome DigitalOcean resources inspired by Awesome Sysadmin.
 - [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.
-- [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [awesome-reinforcement-learning-lib](https://github.com/wwxFromTju/awesome-reinforcement-learning-lib) - GitHub's code repository is all you need.
 - [awesome-kgqa](https://github.com/BshoterJ/awesome-kgqa) - A collection of some materials of knowledge graph question answering.
 - [Awesome-Segment-Anything](https://github.com/Vision-Intelligence-and-Robots-Group/Awesome-Segment-Anything) - A collection of project, papers, and source code for Meta AI's Segment Anything Model (SAM) and related studies.